mems/calepin/Operating Systems/macOS/macOS.md

 	comm -13 <(cat tree-pristine.txt | grep -o '/Volumes/.*' - | sort) <(cat tree-dirty.txt | grep -o '/Volumes/.*' - | sort)

-After OS update some config files are replace, where then previous one are kept and renamed as *~orig or *~previous
+After OS update some config files are replaced, where then previous one are kept and renamed as *~orig or *~previous

 Note `dirname` command is not available in Recovery System